ktaka-ccmp/ktaka.blog.ccmp.jp/2023/Svelte+FastAPI-Sign-in-with-Google/Readme.en.md

 I have implemented Google Sign-In functionality in a sample website built using Svelte and FastAPI.
 There are various methods to log into the backend API server after a successful Google Sign In.
-One common approach is to send the JWT received from Google in the request header as `Authorization: "Bearer: JWT"`, and if the JWT is valid, authentication is granted.
+One common approach is to send the JWT received from Google in the request header as `Authorization: "Bearer: JWT,"` and if the JWT is valid, authentication is granted.
 Another typical method involves issuing a JWT on the backend and using it to identify authenticated users in the `Authorization` header.
 However, using JWT directly for user identification poses a challenge in immediate invalidation if the JWT is leaked.
 Reference: [Stop using JWT for sessions](http://cryto.net/~joepie91/blog/2016/06/13/stop-using-jwt-for-sessions/) .
 Therefore, I implemented a method where, after receiving the JWT from Google, FastAPI issues a new session_id, which is maintained through cookies.

-The session information is managed in FastAPI's session database, allowing administrators to invalidate sessions at any time.
+The session information is managed in FastAPI's session database, allowing administrators to invalidate sessions anytime.
 Additionally, by adding Secure and HttpOnly attributes to the cookies, interception during transmission and access from JavaScript are prevented, enabling the construction of a more secure website.

-Note: I am self-taught in both Svelte and FastAPI, so I would appreciate any advice if there are any mistakes.
+Note: I am self-taught in both Svelte and FastAPI, so I would appreciate any advice on improving anything.

 ## What I Implement